| By

 I was broke, unmarried, at a dead

-end [link] with
+end [my quest] with

 my career and had few prospects.
 In other words,